tytydraco/yessleep/out/The_Broadcast_Told_Us_to_Lock_Everything_I_Should_Have_Listened.md

 And wait.

 The sirens had wailed in the distance, their wails rebounding against silent streets.
-All i could do is pray in god we trust.
+All i could do is pray.